 Weaving Your Life Path Into Prompts

-If you’ve used the Life Purpose App and know your life number based on Dan Millman’s system, you can tailor prompts to your path’s themes.
-This personalization turns journaling into a targeted tool for growth.
+If you’ve used the Life Purpose App and know your life number from Dan Millman’s system, tailor prompts to your path’s themes.
+Personalization turns journaling into a targeted tool for growth.

 Examples: